 Designed to help 4- and 5-year-old children prepare for kindergarten, Waterford UPSTART offers an online curriculum including more than 2,500 free online reading, science, and math lessons, along with 360 digital books, 330 animated songs, and more than 450 instructional hours.
 In addition, the kindergarten readiness program includes a parent support model that coaches parents to not only use the software, but also work on offline activities with their children.

-Longitudinal studies have shown that graduates of Waterford UPSTART outperform nonparticipants, regardless of demographics, and the greatest gains were seen in at-risk populations.
+Longitudinal studies have shown that graduates of Waterford UPSTART outperform nonparticipants, regardless of demographics, and the greatest gains were seen in under-resourced populations.
 Additionally, these sustained gains continue through the 4th grade.

 Parents and other stakeholders track students’ progress with the Waterford Assessment of Core Skills, an adaptive, computer-administered assessment that generates easily understood reports on each child’s reading readiness and competence.
 To supplement this, the EIR grant will enable a strong external evaluation of the program as well.